About Commerce Wing

 Water Resources Sector

-17. Cooperation in water resources primarily concerning the common rivers is an important area of cooperation.
-A large number of small and large rivers flow from Nepal to India and constitute an important part of the Ganges basin.
+15. Cooperation in water resources primarily concerning the common rivers is an important area of cooperation.
+A large number of small and large rivers flow from Nepal to India.
 These rivers have the potential to become major sources of irrigation and power for Nepal and India.
 A three-tier bilateral mechanism established in 2008, to discuss cooperation in water resources, flood management, inundation-control and hydropower development between the two countries, has been working well.

 Power Sector Cooperation

-21. The Joint Vision Statement on Power Sector Cooperation issued on 2 April 2022 during visit of Prime Minister of Nepal to India, laid out a comprehensive roadmap for bilateral cooperation in the sector.
+19. The Joint Vision Statement on Power Sector Cooperation issued on 2 April 2022 during visit of Prime Minister of Nepal to India, laid out a comprehensive roadmap for bilateral cooperation in the sector.
 Its key pillars include joint development of power generation projects in Nepal, development of cross-border transmission infrastructure, bi-directional power trade, coordinated operation of the national grids and institutional cooperation in sharing latest operational information, technology and know-how.
 The Vision Statement acknowledged the role Indian investment can play in Nepal's renewable power sector to benefit both the countries.
 The Statement also directed concerned officials on both sides to expedite the bilateral discussions towards early finalization of the Pancheshwar Multipurpose project’s DPR.
-In this regard, various bilateral mechanisms are taking place in full swing.
+In this regard, cooperation is being taken forward by various bilateral mechanisms.

-23. Power trade is one of the three main pillars of India-Nepal power sector cooperation as envisaged in the Joint Vision Statement issued on 2 April 2022.
+22. Power trade is one of the main pillars of India-Nepal power cooperation as envisaged in the Joint Vision Statement issued on 2 April 2022.
 In February 2021, India issued the Procedure for Approval and Facilitating Import/Export Cross Border of Electricity by the Designated Authority (CBET Procedure), thereby streamlining the regulatory regime and procedure for electricity trade with and through India.
-In May 2021, Nepal became the first country to benefit from this Procedure when Nepal Electricity Authority entered into an arrangement with NTPC Vidyut Vyapar Nigam Ltd. to buy power in real time from Indian Energy Exchange.
+In May 2021, Nepal became the first country to benefit from this Procedure when Nepal Electricity Authority entered into an arrangement with NTPC Vidyut Vyapar Nigam Ltd. to buy power in real time from the Indian Energy Exchange..

-24. In October 2021, Central Electricity Authority, which is the Designated Authority under the CBET Procedure, approved the sale of up to 39 MW of power from two generating stations in Nepal to India.
-Till 2023 (wet season), India has approved total 631 MW of power export from Nepal to India.
+23. Till 2025 (wet season), a total of about 1150 MW of power export from Nepal to India had been achieved.
 The start of these exports from Nepal to India under the CBET Procedure marks a crucial milestone in bilateral cooperation and is likely to bring significant economic benefits to both the countries.
-Government of India has also assured decision to facilitate the first trilateral power transaction from Nepal to Bangladesh, through Indian grid with an export of upto 40 MW of power.

-25. Power Transmission Lines: An India-Nepal Joint Technical Team (JTT) was constituted in 2014 for preparation of a long-term integrated power transmission plan covering projects up to 2035.
-The 14th JTT meeting took place on 20 January 2023 at New Delhi.
-There are around 11 transmission lines between the two countries but the bulk of power trade takes place through Muzaffarpur-Dhalkebar 400KV Double Circuit line.
+24. An India-Nepal Joint Technical Team (JTT) was constituted in 2014 for preparation of a long-term integrated power transmission plan covering projects up to 2035.
+The 18th JTT meeting took place in May 2026 at New Delhi.

-27. Two additional 132 kV cross-border transmission lines between Kataiya (India) - Kusaha (Nepal) and Raxaul (India) - Parwanipur (Nepal), built with GoI grant assistance, were completed in 2017.
-Both sides have decided to increase the capacity of these two lines through stringing of additional circuits.
-Several new cross-border lines are also under various stages of planning and execution, such as the New Nautanwa-Mainhiya line the Nanpara-Kohalpur line, etc. Ground breaking of the Gorakhpur-Butwal transmission line was carried out on 2 June 2023.
+26. During his visit to Nepal in January 2024, EAM inaugurated three 132 kV cross-border transmission lines between India and Nepal, namely, the second circuit of Raxaul-Parwanipur line, the second circuit of Kataiya-Kusaha line, and the New Nautanwa-Mainhiya lines.
+Ground breaking of the Gorakhpur-Butwal transmission line was carried out on 2 June 2023.
 This is a 400 kV quad moose line and is the 2nd major cross-border transmission line being built under joint venture between POWERGRID India and NEA Nepal.

-28. India has also supported the construction of power transmission lines within Nepal through Lines of Credit funding via the EXIM Bank.
-These include major projects like Koshi corridor and the Modi-Lekhnath line & substations which are nearing completion.
-The 132 KV Solu Corridor project was jointly inaugurated on 2 April 2022 by both the Prime Ministers of India and Nepal during visit of Prime Minister of Nepal to India.
-Solu Corridor is a 90 km long, 132 kV Double Circuit power transmission line and substation project connecting parts of North-Eastern Nepal with the national electricity grid.
-It is a USD 29 million project financed by Government of India’s Line of Credit, funded by EXIM bank of India and executed by India’s Mohan Energy Corporation Private Limited under EPC model.
+27. India has also supported the construction of power transmission lines within Nepal through Lines of Credit funding via the EXIM Bank.
+These include major projects like the Koshi corridor and the Modi-Lekhnath line & substations which are nearing completion.
+The 132 KV Solu Corridor project was jointly inaugurated on 2 April 2022.
+Solu Corridor is a 90 km long, 132 kV Double Circuit power transmission line and substation project, connecting parts of North-Eastern Nepal with the national electricity grid.
+It is a USD 29 million project financed by Government of India’s Line of Credit, funded by EXIM bank of India.

-29. Arun III Project (900 MW) is a flagship project between India and Nepal in the power sector.
-It is a peaking run-of-river project located on the Arun River in Sankhuwasabha district of Province 1 in eastern Nepal.
-It is an export-oriented project and was awarded to India’s SJVN Limited on build-own-operate-transfer basis for a period of 30 years including construction period.
-The foundation stone of the Project was laid by the two Prime Ministers in May 2018.
+28. Arun III Project (900 MW) is a flagship project between India and Nepal in the power sector.
+It is a peaking run-of-river project located on the Arun River in Sankhuwasabha district of of Nepal.
+It is an export-oriented project and was awarded to India’s SJVN Limited on a Build-Own-Operate-Transfer basis for a period of 30 years including construction period.
+The foundation stone of the Project was laid in May 2018.
 Once complete, it will be Nepal’s largest power project.

-31. The 900 MW Upper Karnali HEP was awarded to India’s GMR.
-The project is currently in pre-construction phase and the developer is undertaking activities related to land acquisition, compensation, financing and power purchase discussions, in close supervision of the Investment Board of Nepal.
+30. The 900 MW Upper Karnali HEP was awarded to India’s GMR.
+The project is currently in pre-construction phase and the developer is undertaking activities related to land acquisition, compensation, financing and power purchase discussions.

-32. NHPC and IBN signed an MoU on 18 August 2022 for development of West Seti + SR6 (1200 MW) of Hydroelectric Project.
+31. NHPC and IBN signed an MoU on 18 August 2022 for development of West Seti + SR6 (1200 MW) Hydroelectric Project.
 NHPC, India and VUCL Ltd, Nepal signed an MoU for the development of 480 MW Phukot-Karnali Hydroelectric Project on 1 June 2023.

 Petroleum

-35. MoU for construction of petroleum supply infrastructure by laying the new pipeline between Siliguri and Jhapa, extension the existing oil pipeline from Amlekhgunj till Chitwan, as well as construction of two greenfield terminals at Chitwan and Jhapa, was signed on 1st June, 2023.
-Foundation stone for the Phase-II of the Motihari-Amlekhgunj Pipeline in Chitwan was laid on the same day.
+33. An MoU for the construction of petroleum supply infrastructure by laying a new pipeline between Siliguri and Jhapa, extension the existing oil pipeline from Amlekhgunj till Chitwan, as well as construction of two greenfield terminals at Chitwan and Jhapa, was signed on 1st June, 2023.
+The Phase-II of the Motihari-Amlekhgunj Pipeline in Chitwan has been completed.

 Civil Aviation

-36. The bilateral cooperation in this sector is governed by the India-Nepal Air Services Agreement which was signed on 16th February 2010 to facilitate air traffic between the two countries.
-30000 seats per week have been allocated to each side in each direction.
+34. Bilateral cooperation in this sector is governed by the India-Nepal Air Services Agreement which was signed on 16 February 2010 to facilitate air traffic between the two countries.
+30,000 seats per week have been allocated to each side in each direction.

 Tourism